MetaMask/metamask-docs/docs/guide/provider-migration.md

 Finally, if you just want your web3 site to continue to work, we created [`@metamask/legacy-web3`](https://npmjs.com/package/@metamask/legacy-web3).
 This package is a drop-in replacement for our `window.web3` that you can add to your web3 site even before MetaMask stops injecting `window.web3`.

-`@metamask/legacy-web3` should work exactly like our injected `window.web3`, but _we cannot guarantee that it works perfectly_.
+`@metamask/legacy-web3` should work exactly like our injected `window.web3`, including by refreshing the page on chain/network changes, but _we cannot guarantee that it works perfectly_.
 We will not fix any future incompatibilities between `web3@0.20.7` and MetaMask itself, nor will we fix any bugs in `web3@0.20.7` itself.

 For installation and usage instructions, please see [npm](https://npmjs.com/package/@metamask/legacy-web3).